droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 > [!warning]+ **Poisoned Izek**
-> Remember that Izek remains **poisoned** while the effect lasts.
+> Remember that Izek remains **Sickened 2** while the effect lasts.
 Changing forms doesn't remove this (or any other) condition.

 > [!warning]+ **Don't Use Tactics!**
-> All enemies in this guide, including boss monsters, have been exhaustively playtested and balanced using the Challenge Ratings 2.0 encounter-building system.
-All major boss encounters have been calibrated to consume most or all of the players' hit points in order to create a dangerous and exciting fight.
->
-> However, these boss statblocks have enough hit points and deal enough damage per round (DPR) to ensure that they can present a suitable threat without any special tactics or strategy.
-To the extent any such strategies exist, they have been built into the statblock and require no additional strategizing by the Game Master.
->
-> Accordingly, unless your players have proven themselves highly tactical and/or optimized, **avoid playing these boss statblocks tactically**—because if you *do* play them tactically, you're very likely to TPK your players.
+> Unless your players have proven themselves highly tactical and/or optimized, **avoid playing these boss statblocks tactically**—because if you *do* play them tactically, you're very likely to TPK your players.
 Instead, simply choose whichever actions, bonus actions, reactions, and targets will provide the most interest and excitement for the current round.

 <div class="statblock">
 <h2>Izek Strazni, 1st Form</h2>